-We also have a Facebook presence where we have an opportunity to communicate directly with you.
-Our page is at https://www.facebook.com/pages/Majacraft/120699558115947
+We also have a Facebook and Instagram presence where we have an opportunity to communicate directly with you and share what we are up to as well as the Majacraft community.

 Many of the Majacraft dealers have excellent resources freely available on their personal web sites.
 Links to the sites can be found in the dealer area of the Majacraft web site.